faizalrf/documentation/Spider.md

 ...
 ```

 On the primary node, create a Spider table.
-This table will be a virtual table without any data and the `COMMENT` section will be defined to connect to the ColumnStore node using the new `spider@192.168.56.%` user account.
+This table will be a virtual table without any data and the `COMMENT` section will be defined to connect to the ColumnStore node using the new `spider@192.168.56.%` user account, take note that the IP address should be pointing to the MariaDB servers that will connect to ColumnStore using Spider engine.

 Before we do that, we need to define the remote server using `CREATE SERVER` command and then use that server in the `COMMENT` section as shown bellow.